 An ideal restorative possesses perfect marginal adaptation and should not be the cause of microleakage.
 The results of this study indicate that under simulated conditions of thermocycling, all-ceramic porcelain systems have not improved in terms of marginal adaptation or microleakage properties.
-However, it is necessary to examine long-term clinical data to understand the characteristics of these all-ceramic porcelain systems.
-When using all- ceramic porcelain systems for prosthetic restorations in clinical practice, the influence of marginal adaptation and microleakage should be taken into consideration.
+However, it is necessary to examine long-term clinical data to understand the characteristics of these all-ceramic porcelain systems for prosthetic restorations in clinical practice, the influence of marginal adaptation.